gregv12/fluxtion-server/docs/guide/read-strategy.md

 # ReadStrategy guide

-This guide explains ReadStrategy and how it is used with event sources in Fluxtion Server.
+This guide explains ReadStrategy and how it is used with event sources in Mongoose Server.
 It also provides a runnable example using FileEventSource with multiple input files, each configured with a different ReadStrategy.

 ## What is ReadStrategy?